ha0ye/notes/interview-NCSU.md

 4. Please briefly describe a specific example of a time when you worked collaboratively with multiple partners and stakeholders across departmental or institutional boundaries.
 What strategies did you use to build an effective collaboration with them?

+* DMSP working group
+* over 2 dozen contributors, mostly different institutions (some overlap when multiple people from the same institution)
+* focus on value - working together on a common problem (shared burden, and collaborative) - work to get funding from NNLM and RDAP for honoraria
+* make it EASY to contribute - dedicated facilitator roles, tracking documents, calendar invites, allow self-organization
+* weekly calls alternating times
+  - roll call at beginning, establish that the calls are participatory, not just listening in